KellyTall/animal-escape/README.md

-work for a friend maping animal escapes!
+work for a friend mapping ANIMAL ESCAPES using information from Trove!